 (3a.
 Clinical data generated during care delivery; 3b.
-Electronic sources; 3c.Susceptibility to inaccuracies/ unintended consequences identified 3d.
-Data collection strategy can be implemented) Rationale:
+Electronic sources; 3c.Susceptibility to inaccuracies/unintended consequences identified 3d.
+Data collection strategy can be implemented)

-- Data collection obtained through management data other (generated from electronic payroll/accounting report or electronic staffing system). - All data elements are in defined fields in a combination of electronic sources.
+• Data is obtained through management data and other forms of data collection; it can be generated from electronic payroll/accounting report or electronic staffing system.

+- All data elements are in defined fields in a combination of electronic sources.
 The developers outline the nursing care hours data collection process through the NDNQI website with high reporting accuracy. - The Committee had no concerns around feasibility.